cjreplogle/BGT-J/README.md

 Existing slicers did not have sufficient precision or customization of different print properties for research purposes so I simply made my own.

-This version is "complete" and will not be further updated.
-I am revamping the entire program to be GUI-based for ease of use but that takes time and for now I'm shifting focus away from primarily programming so until then, this is the best solution.
+This version is highly experimental and requires some understanding of how it is programmed and the ability to use a terminal user interface to operate effectively.
+I am revamping the entire program to be GUI-based for ease of use but that takes time and for now I'm shifting my focus towards protocol optimization as this program is capable of doing everything necessary for my purposes.

 [Download](https://github.com/cjreplogle/BGT-C/tags) - *For now, download BGT-C. Java version isn't compiling how I want it to.*